Diatonic-AI/diatonic-ai-prompts/README.md

 ### Packs

-Sintra Packs are defined in `_config.yml` under the `packs` section.
+Diatonic AI Packs are defined in `_config.yml` under the `packs` section.
 These are collections of related prompts.

 ### Featured Prompts